-Graduates of the program will find employment opportunities in a wide variety of occupations, including: health care facilities; industrial firms; construction companies; insurance companies; professional associations; local, state, and federal government; and labor organizations.
-Oakland University’s proximity to many of the national’s leading industrial companies provides a wealth of experiential learning opportunities throughout the OSH curriculum, particularly for the internship placements.
+Graduates of the program will find employment opportunities within a wide variety of occupations to include: health care facilities; industrial firms; construction companies; insurance companies; professional associations; local, state, and federal government; and labor organizations.
+Oakland’s proximity to many of the national’s leading industrial companies provides a wealth of experiential learning opportunities throughout the OSH curriculum, particularly for the internship placements.
 These world class companies also offer employment opportunities to the OSH graduate.

 Program Educational Objectives

-The Occupational Safety and Health program contributes to the institution’s mission by offering a high-quality baccalaureate degree that meets and exceeds the educational outcomes-based criteria established by the American Society of Safety Engineers for a B.S. degree in a safety-related career field.
-This degree program is accredited by the Applied Science Accreditation Commission of ABET (http/www.ABET.org).
+The Occupational Safety and Health program contributes to the institution’s mission by offering a high quality baccalaureate degree that meets and exceeds the educational outcomes-based criteria established by the American Society of Safety Engineers for a B.S. degree in a safety-related career field.
+This degree program is accredited by the Applied Science Accreditation Commission of ABET.
 The educational objectives of the Occupational Safety and Health program are to prepare graduates to become effective safety and health professionals.
-During their first five years after graduation, graduates will demonstrate their ability to:
+During their first five years after graduate, graduates will demonstrate abilities to: